 Limited scholarship support may be available for students with exceptional need who have demonstrated a substantial effort to obtain outside support.
 Support will be determined after acceptance into the program.

 Applications are accepted from postdoctoral fellows, graduate students, early-career scientists, policymakers, non-profit and business professionals.
 Proficiency in English is required.

 - A current CV.
 Include a clear description of your current educational or professional status, and a list of publications, if any.

 - A statement of your current research interests and comments about why you wish to attend the school (suggested length: one page).

 - One letter of recommendation.
 The letter should be sent independently of your application.
 Please inform your recommender that an email from "firstname.lastname@example.org" will be sent to them with their password and instructions for uploading their letter of reference into your application file.
 It is the applicant's responsibility to ensure that the letter has been submitted by the March 1, 2019 deadline.

 The online application site will be open from November 15, 2018, through March 1, 2019.
 The deadline for letters of recommendation is March 1, 2019.
 No late applications will be accepted.
 Applicants will be notified by e-mail regarding the status of their applications in mid-to-late March 2019.

 2019 GSSS Faculty

-This page will be updated with the 2019 Faculty list as soon as it is confirmed.
+This page will continue to be updated with the 2019 Faculty as their attendance is confirmed